drduh/macOS-Security-and-Privacy-Guide/README.md

 ### iMessage

-iMessage, Apple's first party messenger, offers [quantum-resistant](https://security.apple.com/blog/imessage-pq3/) [E2EE](https://support.apple.com/guide/security/imessage-security-overview-secd9764312f) and the ability to verify keys via [Contact Key Verification](https://support.apple.com/118246) as well as [E2EE backups](https://support.apple.com/guide/security/advanced-data-protection-for-icloud-sec973254c5f).
+iMessage is Apple's first party messenger.

+Make sure to enable [Contact Key Verification](https://support.apple.com/118246) and verify with anyone you message to ensure that you're messaging the right person.

-@@ -952,14 +960,6 @@ You can use iMessage with either a [phone number or an email](https://support.ap
+You can use iMessage with either a [phone number or an email](https://support.apple.com/108758#help), so decide pick on that you're comfortable with your contacts seeing.

 **Note:** By default, iCloud backup is enabled which stores copies of your message encryption keys on [Apple's servers](https://support.apple.com/102651) without E2EE.
 Either [disable iCloud backup](https://support.apple.com/guide/icloud/view-and-manage-backups-mm122d3ef202/1.0/icloud/1.0) or enable [Advanced Data Protection](https://support.apple.com/guide/security/advanced-data-protection-for-icloud-sec973254c5f) to prevent this.
 Also remember to tell your messaging partner/s to do the same!